Mechanical Engineering Curriculum

 Students graduating in the Mechanical Engineering major earn an ABET-accredited Bachelor of Science degree in Mechanical Engineering.
 Please see our Accreditation Statement, Program Educational Objectives, and Student Outcomes.

-Special note to ME majors following 2023-24 or earlier date of entry graduation requirements: ME4124 (CAD of Fluid/Thermal Systems) will no longer be taught and instead will be replaced with an approved List #1 in-department (ME, ESM, or NSEG subject) technical elective.
+Note to ME majors who are following the 2023-24 or earlier date of entry graduation requirements: ME4124 (CAD of Fluid/Thermal Systems) will no longer be taught and instead will be replaced with an approved List #1 in-department (ME, ESM, or NSEG subject) technical elective.
 Please contact your academic advisor if you have questions.

-Please see the latest approved Mechanical Engineering checksheet on the Registrar's website to see the most up-to-date list of acceptable electives and Technical Electives by Area of Interest.
+Please see the latest approved Mechanical Engineering graduation requirements in the Virginia Tech Undergraduate Catalog to see the most up-to-date list of acceptable electives and Technical Electives by Area of Interest.

 Notes on technical electives: